Siyuada7/TP-LSD/README.md

 ## Hyper-parameter configurations
-We use YACS to control the hyper parameters.
-The basic configuration files for testing are saved in the `config/test.yaml`.
+The basic configuration files for testing are saved in the `config/test_config.py`.

 ## Inference with pretrained models
 The pretrained models for TP-LSD-Res34(320), TP-LSD-Lite(320), TP-LSD-HG(512) can be downloaded from this link.
 Please place the weights into `<TP_LSD_root>/pretraineds`.
 - For testing, please run the following commad, you could modify the model used and the path of test images in `config/test_config.yaml`.

-`python test.py`
+- `python test.py`

 ## Metrics
 ### Line Matching Average Precision